Ad Exchange for video overview

 - The requested ad must play on video content, not a web game.

-- Content has to be family safe and targeted to users age 13 and older.
+- Content must be family safe and targeted to users age 13 and older.

-- You have to own monetization rights for the video content, or you must have explicit, written permission from the owner.
+- You must own monetization rights for the video content, or have explicit, written permission from the owner.

 Ad Exchange supports the following ad types:

 You can choose the in-stream video integration option that best suits your business model.
-These options are listed in the order in which we recommend them.
+These options are listed in the order in which they are recommended.

-- Partner platform integration.
 Use this option if you use a third-party video player or video ad server that has partnered with Google.
-Refer to the list of partner platforms that have integrated support for Ad Exchange.
+See the list of partner platforms that have integrated support for Ad Exchange.